Silverfeelin/Starbound-NgOutfitGenerator/README.md

 ## Usage

 * Below the generators, download any of the templates.
-  * For example, if you're trying to make a custom back item, download
   * Using [Paint.NET](https://www.getpaint.net/)?
 Try out the `PDN` templates!
 * Sprite your custom item using whatever image editor you prefer.
   * **Make sure to save your sprite sheet as a `PNG` file!**